uvarc/courses/workshops/docker/README.md

 ```

 The -p 8080:80 flag maps your local computer's port 8080 with the container's port 80.
 Browse to http://localhost:8080/ and see the results.

+**BONUS** - Map your container to a different port and test the results.
+Remember that the `nginx` container will always listen for requests on port 80.

 13. **Volumes** - Another useful flag for runtime is a volume mapping, so that your running container can read or write to portions of your local computer's filesystem.
 So, extending the earlier command: